-When a parent decides to leave their family or breaks up with their partner they'll make the excuse of Going to the Store, but they never actually come back.
+When a parent decides to leave their family or breaks up with their partner they'll make the excuse of Going to the Store to buy cigarettes/milk/whatever, but they never actually come back.
 Other times it's a excuse made by the child's family in order to soften the trauma or shield the kid from the issue.
 If the child is young or naive enough they will believe that their parent really did go to the store and are just taking a really, really long time coming back.

 Compare to Released to Elsewhere and Dog Got Sent to a Farm or when parents tell their children that their parent ran off or divorced when they actually died, as well as to When You Coming Home, Dad? for when a dad is busy but not completely absent.
 Contrast Family Man, who probably never would do this.

 - Case File nº221: Kabukicho has Mary and Lucy Morstan abandoned by their father after he told them (and their mom) that he needs to get a pack of cigarettes.